nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `FindTaskFeature` provides searching function on `Todo` and `Note` with keywords.
 The execution of `FindTaskCommand` is similar to `FindCommand` except it takes no prefix(purely keywords) and it searches on `InternshipTodo` company name and `Note` content.

-The execution process of `find_task` is demonstrated by the sequence diagram below.
+The execution process of `find_task` is demonstrated by the sequence diagram below.<br/>
 ![FindTaskSequenceDiagram](images/FindTaskSequenceDiagram.png)

 #### Why is it implemented this way